-Let’s talk about some of the ingredients in this list.
+Let’s talk about some of the ingredients on this list.

-First let’s talk about jojoba oil.
-This oil is used in a lot of beard care products in the market today for good reason – regular application helps provide nourishment and moisture to both your skin and facial hair.
+First, let’s talk about jojoba oil.
+This oil is used in a lot of beard care products in the market today for a good reason – regular application helps provide nourishment and moisture to both your skin and facial hair.

-It also helps soften the hair follicles and help the beard feel smooth – the ladies will love this.
+It also helps soften the hair follicles and improve beard texture (smoother beard!) – the ladies will love this.

-A softer hair follicle means less split ends!
+A softer hair follicle means fewer split ends!

-Another notable ingredient would be vitamin E that helps fight pre-mature aging by blocking free radical damage if that’s a concern for you.
+Another vital ingredient would be vitamin E that helps fight premature aging by blocking free radical damage if that’s a concern for you.

-Vitamin E also helps with overall skin health by removing brown spots, repair damaged cells and improve overall skin tone.
-Remember that a health skin also makes a healthy beard.
+Vitamin E also helps with overall skin health by removing brown spots, repair damaged cells, and improve overall skin tone.
+Remember that healthy skin also makes a healthy beard.

 It has an earthy/woodsy scent of spruce with a touch of lemon.
-When you first apply this, the scent may come off as strong but it eventually dissipates so if it’s your first time using this don’t worry too much about it.
+When you first apply this, the smell may come off as strong, but it eventually dissipates, so if it’s your first time using this, don’t worry too much about it.

 For packaging, a stainless steel flask used.
-This design lends itself for easy storage in traveling.
-Inside an amber colored bottle can hold an ounce of beard oil.
+This design lends itself to secure storage in traveling.
+Inside, an amber-colored bottle can hold an ounce of beard oil.
 Newer batches now come with a dropper head for easy application.